-Facilities for research are provided within the Department, and the Professor will be glad to make these available to any persons considered competent to undertake research in bacteriology under the conditions laid down in the by-laws of the University.
+Facilities for research are provided within the Department, and the Professor will be glad to make these available to any persons considered competent to undertake research in bacteriology under the conditions laid down in the By-laws of the University.

-B.Sc.
-Med.
+Bachelor of Science (Medical).
 Students taking this degree usually work with a member of staff on a research project.
 Further details may be obtained from the staff.

-Textbooks: Jawetz, Melnick and Adelberg, Review of Medical Microbiology, 2nd Edition; Burnet, The Natural History of Infectious Disease.
+Jawetz, Melnick and Adelberg, Review of Medical Microbiology, 2nd Edition.

+Burnet, The Natural History of Infectious Disease.

-Advanced: Topley and Wilson, Principles of Bacteriology and Immunity, 4th Edition; Dubos, The Bacterial Cell.
+Topley and Wilson, Principles of Bacteriology and Immunity, 4th Edition.

+Dubos, The Bacterial Cell.

-Reference-Medicine: S. P. Bedson, A. W. Downie, F. O. MacCallum and C. H. Stuart-Harris, Virus and Rickettsial Disease, or A. J. Rhodes and C. E. van Rooyen, Textbook of Virology.
+S. P. Bedson, A. W. Downie, F. O. MacCallum and C. H. Stuart-Harris, Virus and Rickettsial Disease.

+A. J. Rhodes and C. E. van Rooyen, Textbook of Virology.